Uiowa-Applied-Topology/tanglenomicon_core_libraries/_sources/_collections/mut-rlitt_ringshift/unit-description.md.txt

 ```

-#### Compute Function
+#### Mutate Function

-The compute function carries out the arborescent tangle ring shift computation.
-The function may
+The mutate function carries out the arborescent tangle ring shift mutation.
+The function may contain
-contain sub machines that can be broken out into functions in the implementation.
+submachines that can be broken out into functions in the implementation.

 This process is described in the following state machines: